-We've currently reviewed 8 Sony soundbars.
+We've currently reviewed 9 Sony soundbars.
 Sony produces sturdy, well-built soundbars.
 They tend to excel in dialogue reproduction but their lack of sound enhancement features can be a drawback if you want a touch more bass or treble in your mix.
-As Sony produces soundbars for several price points, soundbars at each level will range in features.
+As Sony produces soundbars for several price points, soundbars at each level range in features.

-The Best Sony soundbar for dialogue that we've tested to date is the Sony HT-Z9F.
+The Best Sony soundbar for dialogue that we've tested is the Sony HT-Z9F.
 This 3.1 setup reproduces dialogue clearly and accurately, which is great for your favorite podcasts, and you can further improve it with its dialogue enhancement feature.
 It has a lot of connectivity options, and it supports all common audio formats including DTS and Atmos.
 Although it lacks a bit of low-bass, it has a balanced sound profile that should be suitable for most audio genres.
 If you prefer a different sound, there's a few EQ presets which may better enhance your experience.
-This soundbar can get loud, making it well-suited for large rooms or crowded environments like a house party.
+It can get loud, making it well-suited for large rooms or crowded environments like a house party.
 As it supports eARC, you can even play the most advanced object-based surround signals as well as high-quality lossless formats.
 You can wirelessly stream to the bar using Bluetooth or Wi-Fi if you prefer.

 Sony makes a wide range of soundbars at several price ranges, so it's easy to find one that works for your budget.
 Although this range is fairly large and available features vary across it, Sony soundbars are generally well-built but ordinary in overall sound performance.
 When compared to Samsung soundbars, Sony isn't as well-rounded in performance.
 Some models can also struggle to produce a deep, rumbling bass suitable for movies or music.
 Since most Sony soundbars lack bass and treble adjustments, the basic preset EQ offered in their place may not be enough customization for some users.
-However, these soundbars are well-suited for dialogue-centric content; they may not perform as well as the Vizio, they'll still be more than adequate for everyday use.
+However, these soundbars are well-suited for dialogue-centric content; they may not perform as well as the Vizio, they should still be more than adequate for everyday use.